AdobeDocs/analytics-platform.en/help/components/filters/manage-filters.md

 ## Plan filters

-Devoting some time to plan segments improves the chances that they will be useful for your organization and that their numbers will be kept in check.
+Devoting some time to plan filters improves the chances that they will be useful for your organization and that their numbers will be kept in check.

 * Consider the audience : Who will consume it?
 With whom will you share it?
 Which groups of people will use this filter and how should I tag it accordingly?
 This also means providing a good filter description.
 At minimum, the description should answer these questions: